 Also, fast spinners on climbs have trained themselves to ride that way.
 Spinning isn’t necessarily a comfortable technique because it puts a heavy demand on the cardiovascular system.
 The pros don’t pant and gasp a lot, but you probably will.

 Like every rider, you need to figure out which method is more efficient.
-I cover a lot of ground in this area in my eBook, Climbing for Roadies.

 Many riders find that a mix of standing and sitting works best, especially on an extended climb.
 It sounds like you’ve discovered this and now need to determine the right ratio of being in and out of the saddle.